Are all Lawnmower Blades the Same?-Let’s Find Out

 • Gator blades

-Gator is a manufacturer of Gator blades which can be regular, bagging, mulching, high-lift, etc.
+Gator is a manufacturer of Gator blades, which can be regular, bagging, mulching, or high-lift.

 When Should I Choose a Standard & When Should I Choose a Mulching Lawnmower Blade?